K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

 #### Overfitting
 Early in development overfitting was a signifcant probelem for this model.
 This was mitigated by the use of data augmentation on the test set incluidng varitions in the data so that the model does not get to accustomed to the train set.

 A dropout of data was introduced to reduce overfitting trends.
-This reduced the rate of accuracy imporvement, but resulted in a slight increase to generalizability
+This reduced the rate of accuracy improvement, but resulted in a slight increase to generalizability.

-Overfitting was also mitiagted by adjusting hyperparamaters such as weight drop and learning rate
+Overfitting was also mitiagted by adjusting hyperparamaters such as weight drop and learning rate.